-Leah Leyendecker is a member of the firm’s Intellectual Property, Technology and Privacy Group.
-Her practice focuses on trademark, copyright, data privacy, intellectual property and technology licensing, and commercial agreements.
+Leah Leyendecker centers her practice on matters pertaining to trademark, copyright, data privacy, intellectual property and technology licensing, and commercial agreements.
 Leah also advises clients on matters involving marketing and brand management, advertising, social media, domain name disputes, and internet sweepstakes and contests.

-Prior to joining Gray Plant Mooty full-time, Leah was a law clerk in the firm’s IPTP group and spent two summers with the firm’s summer associate program.
-While attending the University of Minnesota Law School, she served as the executive editor of the Minnesota Journal of International Law, was a student director of the Immigration and Human Rights Clinic, and served as a legal writing instructor.
+While attending the University of Minnesota Law School, Leah served as the executive editor of the Minnesota Journal of International Law, was a student director of the Immigration and Human Rights Clinic, and served as a legal writing instructor.
+Before joining Gray Plant Mooty full-time, Leah was a law clerk in the firm’s Intellectual Property, Technology & Privacy Practice Group and spent two summers with the firm’s summer associate program.